fleeasura123/python-backend-template/README.md

 If the ```refreshToken``` has expired.
 You need to re-login.

-How to get the authenticated user?
+:ledger: How to get the authenticated user?
 ---
 You can get it from the resolver or mutation context: